mc-carlessi/MySQL-Essential-Bootcamp-2024/addendum-troubleshooting/addendum-troubleshooting.md

     ![MYSQLEE](images/putty-save.png "putty save")

-## Troubleshooting: Windows Powershell SSH error on permissions
+## Trouble 2: Windows Powershell SSH error on permissions
 1. In case you are using powershell and you receive an error like

     ![MYSQLEE](images/powershell-permissions-error.png "powershell permissions error")